17 June 2025

 In the afternoon, attention shifted to two distinct areas.
 One was Life Science Technologies (LSX), a new initiative at LiU where eight recipients of recent interdisciplinary seed grants - some emerging from prior BME@LiU events – presented their collaborative ideas.
 The other was Medical Imaging and Visualisation, a clinically oriented session engaged in using emerging technologies in specific medical challenges and education.

-A new feature this year was the increased engagement of students.
+A new feature for 2025 was the increased engagement of students.
 Second-year BME students contributed live, interactive demonstrations and posters, presenting their design projects and multiscale system biology modeling methods.
 This addition emphasised the vertical integration of the event, offering something for participants at every career stage - from students and master’s thesis writers to PhD candidates, postdoctoral researchers, senior academics, and industry professionals.

 Photographer: Thor Balkhed